Highly Capable Services

 How are highly capable students identified?

-Once the data review is complete, a letter is mailed explaining if the student has been identified as a highly capable student or not.
-Once a student is identified as a highly capable student and families have provided permission for services, the student will begin to receive Highly Capable services the following school year.
+Once the data review is complete, families will be notified electronically if the student has been identified as highly capable.
+Once a fifth grade student has been identified and the family has provided permission for services, the student will begin to receive Highly Capable services.
+For second grade students, services will begin in the fall of the following school year.

 Can the data review decision be appealed?